What do rabbits eat? A complete feeding guide

 An adult dwarf rabbit drinks between 50 and 150 ml of water per day depending on temperature and the water content of its vegetables.
 Provide fresh water in a ceramic bowl or a bottle, renewed every day.

 In summer, increase the refresh frequency to prevent bacterial growth.
+For a full breakdown of quantities, bowl versus bottle, and warning signs, see our dedicated guide on rabbit water intake.

 What to absolutely avoid